 Are you a bad enough dude to

 Dragon Ball Z: Buu's Fury is more or less The Legacy of Goku III in all but name.
-Also guest starring Broly and Janemba for some reason.
+It's also the only entry in the series to be US exclusive and later on got a rerelease as part of a double pack with Dragon Ball GT: Transformation.
+Also, guest starring Broly and Janemba for some reason.

 Unused Great Saiyaman Transformation